ToonyLoony/Azure_Sentinel_Project/README.md

 <h3>Making Our Machine Vulnerable (HoneyPot)</h3>

 After all the basic setup is done we will now try to make our VM is vulnerable as possible.
-We will start by removing the firewall inbound and outbound rules on the VM , whilst also disabling windows defender.
+We will start by removing the firewall inbound and outbound rules on the VM, whilst also disabling windows defender.
 I will also be changing the inbound rules on AZURE to accept any incoming IP's trying to connect to us.
 As stated earlier we want as many people as possible to try and connect to our machine so we can populate our sentinel world map.

 Disabling VM Firewall: <br/>
 <img src="https://i.imgur.com/vcBTCB8.png)" height="80%" width="80%" alt="SIEM_Lab"/>